Inside the Factory: Netherlands

-In the Netherlands, some episodes have been re-edited together, cutting out the presenters, to produce a series called Binnen in de Fabriek which has been broadcast by RTL.
+In the Netherlands, some episodes have been re-edited together, cutting out the presenters, to produce a series called Zo wordt het gemaakt which has been broadcast by RTL.

 United States

 In the US, the Smithsonian Channel shows a re-edited version of the show, still presented by Gregg Wallace, called Inside the Food Factory, which has also been broadcast on Smithsonian's British Freeview channel.
 These episodes are available on the Smithsonian Channel website.